Sebzdead/WormsPy/ReadMe.md

-# WormSpy
+# WormsPy

-WormSpy is a software for controlling an open source tracking fluorescence microscope.
+WormsPy is a software for controlling an open source tracking fluorescence microscope.
 It is designed to utilize two cameras, shifted to different wavelengths to allow simultaneous tracking and behavioural measurements with high magnification calcium imaging.
 This setup also enables the simulatenous recording of both video feeds.
 Due to the flexible nature of the setup, other applications are possible.

 <br/>